alitet01/etc/README.md

 * Wait at list 30 seconds after copying objects for changes to take effect.
 Then You have to reload page to see results in web interface.

-* Copy time entries dates cover the period from date_from 00:00 Your time till date_till 23:59 according to timezone of user which token set to access source Toggl.
+* Copy time entries dates cover the period from date_from 00:00 till date_till 23:59
+according to timezone of user which token set to access source Toggl.
 It is better to set Timezone UTC+00 in user profile for this user.

 * Time entries without start & stop time (duration only) do not copied.